GameDesignAsPlayDesign/gamedesignasplaydesign.github.io/project1.md

 _Due March 3_

+Be prepared to give a brief presentation of your game proposal and to discuss each other's games.

+Prepare the following slides:

-- kind of play
+- Name, kind of play
 - what's your design value / the core experience you want your players to have?
+- how do you plan to use game design tools to shape the game elements to serve that experience?

 ### Part II: Prototype

 _Due March 10_

-- what are at least three design questions you would like your prototype to answer? these should be both for yourself and for your players
+- Develop at least three design questions you would like your playtest to answer.
+These should be both for yourself and for your players.
+- Begin making a prototype that can answer these questions.
+Have it ready to show during your small-group meeting.

 ### Part III: Playtest

 _Due March 24_

+- Continue developing your prototype so it is ready to playtest in class

 ### Part IV: Document

 - Add your project to the shared slide deck.

-Add the following slides Name, project title, kinds of play; one-line or one-paragraph description A document detailing the rules of your game.
-Documentation of your mockup 3+ images of your game (including playtest) Optional: video summary of playtest
+Add the following slides:

+- Name, project title, kinds of play; one-line or one-paragraph description
+- A document detailing the rules of your game.
+- Documentation of your prototype
+- 3+ images of your game (including playtest)
+- Optional: video summary of playtest

 ### Criteria